narulaskaran/news-digest/README.md

 Run `python3 ./setup.py` from the root directory.
 This script will initialize config files for the Twitter and Gmail APIs in the `./config` folder and create a new database directory for document storage.
 Fill in the credentials for both and rerun the setup script.
 It will authenticate you with Gmail and then make a sample request to Twitter to verify the setup.

 # How to Run
+Run `python3 ./run.py` from the root directory.

 # System Overview
+More to come...

 # Resources
 ## Clustering and Sentiment Analysis